cyotek/Cyotek.Data.Ini/README.md

 fileName = Path.Combine(Path.GetDirectoryName(Environment.ProcessPath), "settings.ini");

+// you can set the filename as part of the constructor
-document = new IniDocument(fileName);
+// the document is not loaded until you try to access a token document = new IniDocument(fileName);

+// or, you can load text directly with the LoadIni method document.LoadIni("[Settings]\r\nalpha=beta");

+// or, you can load text from a file (this is direct, unlike the constructor)
+// overloads exist for loading from a Stream or TextWriter document.Load(fileName);

 // use GetValue to read a value from a section Console.WriteLine(document.GetValue("Settings", "stringTest"));